-Mr. Mifano holds a degree in Business Administration from the São Paulo School of Business Administration of the Getúlio Vargas Foundation University (1972).
-Currently, at TOTVS S.A., besides being an Independent Director, he is Coordinator of the Statutory Audit Committee and member of the Governance and Nomination Committee.
-Mr. Mifano is an Independent Director and Coordinator of the Audit, Risk Management, and Finance Committee of Natura & Co.
-Holding S.A., Independent Director and Coordinator of the Audit Committee of Construtora Pacaembu S.A., Advisory Director of Pragma Gestão de Patrimônio Ltda., Member of the Fiscal Council of the Arapyaú Institute of Education and Sustainable Development, and Member of the Fiscal Council of CIEB - Innovation Center for Brazilian Education.
-In the past 5 years, he has been an Independent member of the Board of Directors from Cielo S/A until 04/2022.
-Previously, it stands out that he had been Director, Vice President, and CEO (pro bono) of the Brazilian Institute of Corporate Governance (IBGC) between 2006 and 2012; CEO of the Sao Paulo Stock Exchange (BOVESPA) and the Brazilian Company for Settlement and Custody (CBLC) between 1994 and 2008.
-At the international level, he was a member and Vice-President of the Executive Committees of the World Federation of Exchanges (WFE) and the Ibero-American Federation of Exchanges (FIAB) between 1999 and 2007.
-Key Contributions for the Company: Corporate Governance; Finance; and Business Management.
+Mr. Gilberto Mifano has a degree in Administration from the São Paulo Business Administration School of Fundação Getúlio Vargas (1972).
+Currently, at TOTVS S.A., in addition to being an Independent Director, he is Coordinator of the Statutory Audit Committee and member of the Governance and Nomination Committee.
+Mr. Gilberto is an Independent Director and Coordinator of the Audit, Risk Management and Finance Committee of Natura & Co.
+Holding S.A., Independent Director and Coordinator of the Audit Committee of Construtora Pacaembu S.A., Advisory Director of Pragma Gestão de Patrimônio Ltda. and Fiscal Councilor of the Arapyaú Institute of Education and Sustainable Development.
+For the last 5 years, he was an Independent Board Member of Cielo S/A until 04/2022, of Ambar S/A. until 2017, Fiscal Councilor of Instituto Natura until 2017, of CIEB - Innovation Center for Brazilian Education until 2023 and Independent Member of the Sustainability and Governance Committee of Banco Santander Brasil S/A until 2016.
+Previously, he was: CEO of the Stock Exchange Securities of São Paulo (BOVESPA) and Companhia Brasileira de Liquidação e Custódia (CBLC), between 1994 and 2008, Chairman of the Board of Directors of BM&F BOVESPA S.A. - Bolsa de Valores, Mercadorias e Futuros (BVMF) from 2008 to 2009, and Advisor, Vice-President and President (pro-bono) of the Brazilian Institute of Corporate Governance (IBGC), between 2006 and 2012.
+At the international level, he was a member and Vice-President of the Executive Committees of the World Federation of Stock Exchanges (WFE) and the Ibero-American Federation of Stock Exchanges (FIAB), between 1999 and 2007.
+Main Contributions to the Company: Experience on Boards; Executive Career in Public and/or Large Companies; Institutional Performance and Engagement, Finance and/or Corporate Accounting; Risk management; Corporate governance; BAD; Human